Dental practice videos—how much should they cost a dentist?

 Looking again at our example of $550,000 in annual gross revenue, that would result in a $27,500 commitment to marketing.
-A marketing video will be FAR LESS expensive than $28k, so there’s good news, Doctor: you can easily afford a professional video for your dental practice.
+A dental marketing video on YouTube and your website will be FAR LESS expensive than $28k, so there’s good news, Doctor: you can easily afford a professional video for your dental practice.

 Your dental practice video shouldn’t cost you anything.